LiveSuggest

 Cons:

-When it works best: high-stakes conversations where you need both a complete transcript and real-time help — complex negotiations, technical discussions, or cross-language meetings.
+Best for: high-stakes conversations where you need both a complete transcript and real-time help — complex negotiations, technical reviews, or cross-language meetings.

-Tools like LiveSuggest follow this approach: live transcription combined with AI-powered contextual suggestions, running entirely in your browser without a bot joining the call and without any recording being created.
+LiveSuggest follows this model: live transcription combined with AI-powered contextual suggestions, running entirely in your browser, with no bot in the call and no recording created.
+See the privacy page for the full data-handling details and the pricing page for plans.

-For a full comparison of no-bot assistants vs. traditional meeting bots, see our no-bot meeting assistant guide.
+For a deeper comparison with traditional meeting bots, read our no-bot meeting assistant guide.

 Comparison: All 5 Methods